What Is Commercial Property Insurance?

 One of the most important aspects of purchasing property insurance is making sure that you have purchased enough coverage to be adequately protected.
 A typical policy will provide the replacement cost value for your building and the actual cash value for your business property.
 Replacement cost value is the amount that is necessary to replace or rebuild your building or repair damages with similar materials, without considering depreciation.
 Actual cash value, on the other hand, is the value of your property when it is damaged or destroyed.
 This amount is typically determined by subtracting the depreciation from the replacement cost value.

 Most property insurance policies include a coinsurance clause, which requires you, the policyholder, to share the cost of covered services up to a moderate percentage of the actual cash value of the property.
 This will allow you to receive full coverage for your losses.
 Should you decide to purchase inadequate coverage for your property, you may be obligated to pay a percentage of all losses, even if they are listed in the policy.

-Thank you for your interest in Carriage Trade Insurance Agency, Inc. We work with multiple A+ rated companies in New York, New Jersey, Connecticut and California.
-Please feel free to call our office at 516.358.5600 ore email your questions and an insurance professional will reply promptly.
+If you've read this far, thank you for your interest in Carriage Trade Insurance Agency, Inc. We work with multiple A+ rated companies in New York, New Jersey, Connecticut, and Pennsylvania.
+Please feel free to call our office at 516.358.5600 or contact us online and we'll get back to you promptly.